Deadline: Thursday, May 8, 2025, 11:59 pm (Eastern Daylight Time)

 Confidentiality of information

 Personal information in your application is collected under the authority of the City Council approved Public Art Policy.
 Personal information will only be used for evaluating your application and administering the City of Ottawa Public Art Program.
 City of Ottawa employees and peer assessment committee members are required to treat both the content of applications and the deliberations of the committee as confidential.
-Committee members turn in their copies of materials for shredding and delete their computer files at the end of the peer assessment meeting.
+Committee members turn in their copies of materials for shredding and delete their computer files at the end of the peer assessment committee meeting.

-Question: How are exhibition costs, artist fees and curatorial fees allocated, and which are covered by the gallery versus which ones are covered by the artist?
+Question: How are exhibition costs, artist fees and curatorial fees allocated, and which are covered by the gallery versus which are covered by the artist?

-Exhibiting artists will be paid an exhibition fee in accordance with either the 2024 or the 2025 CARFAC-RAAV Minimum Recommended Fee Schedule, Section 1 (Exhibition and Screening Royalty Schedule, Institutional Category I).
+Answer: Exhibiting artists will be paid an exhibition fee in accordance with either the 2026 CARFAC-RAAV Minimum Recommended Fee Schedule, Section 1(link is external) or the 2027 CARFAC-RAAV Minimum Recommended Fee Schedule, Section 1(link is external) (Exhibition and Screening Royalty Schedule, Institutional Category I).
 Curators will receive a professional fee.

 Complex installations of any kind requiring special equipment or specific support beyond the City of Ottawa Public Art Program’s budget are the sole responsibility of the artist.
 The cost to prepare, produce and transport the artworks to the exhibition space are the sole responsibility of the artist.

-To offset our Program's limited budget, artists often apply for additional funding through various organizations that include the City of Ottawa or the Ontario Arts Council, to name a few.
+To offset our Program's limited budget, artists often apply for additional funding through various organizations that include the City of Ottawa or the Ontario Arts Council(link is external), to name a few.

 Question: Am I eligible to apply if I took part in a previous exhibition as a guest writer?